 Due to recent uncertain economic times, employees have been eating at their desks or simply working through lunch, hesitant to leave the office.
 So we decided to encourage them to take back what’s rightfully theirs.

-URL links posted to Twitter and these Hulu pre-roll directed traffic to the campaign's Facebook page.
-Where lunchtime enthusiasts could engage with like-minded others by posting comments and sharing experiences.
+URL links posted to Twitter and the following pre-roll directed traffic to the campaign's Facebook page, where lunchtime enthusiasts could engage with like-minded others by posting comments and sharing experiences.

 Select restaurants gave out t-shirts to lunchtime customers during the first week of activation.